hexaxsoftwares/houx.js/README.md

 Class widgets are perfect and statefull widget encapsulation, in short, it was used in building the hexax builtin widgets.

-Hexax does not utilize the constructor function, like React  did, instead, hexax takes its defined method options as hexax options.
+Hexax does not utilize the `model` function, when working woth class based widgets, instead, hexax takes its defined props to this.model as hexax options.

 A hexax class widget must extend the base `Widget` class. e.g.